 For weeks I’d suspected the head bearings were gone, something most noticeable at low speed.
-But lifting the front wheel I couldn’t feel anything and thought it might just be the tension from the brake hose arrangement.
-Erik suggested cupping from the Tourance which is also down to 2-3mm.
-But with the bike yanked over, it took Bas a couple of seconds to diagnose the notch in the bars’ arc and which now felt obvious.
+But lifting the front wheel I couldn’t detect anything and thought it might just be tension from the brake hose arrangement.
+Erik suggested cupping from the Tourance which was down to 2-3mm.
+With the bike yanked over, it took Bas a couple of seconds to diagnose the notch in the bars’ arc and which now felt obvious.

 During suspension transplants he told me they get through a lot of headsets at the HP workshop.
 The Xco’s relatively elastic alloy stem doesn’t help in this regard, though Bas admitted his hard running BMW G/S (see below) eats a set every 5000km or so.

-He then got to work on my forks, pointing out barely visible scratches on the chrome sliders which he buffed out with a strop and then a file (right).
+He then got to work on my forks, identifying barely visible scratches on the chrome sliders which he buffed out with a strop and a file (right).

 A quick word on progressive springs.
-Most bike springs are linear; wound with a consistent interval end to end.
-While some riding applications are said to benefit from linear springs (road racing on smooth tracks, perhaps), the main reason we get linear is the cost, as it is with so much in bike suspension.
+Most bike springs are linear; wound at a consistent rate end to end.
+While some riding applications are said to benefit from linear springs (road racing on smooth tracks, perhaps), the main reason we get linear is cost, as with so much in bike suspension.
 Up to a point, the pivot on a mono rear ends adds a progressive element, and in the 70s twin-shock era it was thought laid over shocks had a similar effect.

-You may notice dual rate springs which at a glance look progressive, with more dense springs at one end, also from the twin shock era.
-But only progressive springs have a constantly variable spring rate right across their length.
-Because of this, the spring can react to small surface irregularities, full-on hard hits and everything in between.
+Also from the twin shock era, you may recall dual rate springs which at a glance look progressive, but merely have a more dense section at one end.
+Only progressive springs have a constantly variable spring rate right across their length.
+Because of this the spring can react to small surface irregularities, full-on hits and everything in between.

-In looking into suspension earlier I noticed the ‘P’ word being bandied around disingenuously.
+Looking into suspension earlier I noticed the ‘P’ word bandied around disingenuously.
 Hagon’s aftermarket monoshocks claim ‘fully progressive spring pre-load adjustment’.
 Examine that phrase closely and you’ll see it means not much at all, but I bet a few have been caught out.

 Now for the shock.
 I’d felt the Sachs unit go on a recent ride up to Scotland.
-Perhaps the bike’s early life at the Off Road School had included more than the usual amount of play jumping.
+Perhaps the bike’s early life at the BMW Off Road School had included more than the usual amount of play jumping.
+It certainly had when I’d been there.
 The headlight beam now shone higher than it used to but when I tried to adjust the shock, the preload was maxed out and I didn’t even notice the rebound damping which was ineffective anyway.
-I’d originally planned to just whack on a Hyperpro spring on that shock body, but this would have been a mistake.
-It’s not the spring that wears out (though the original may be too soft for your needs), it’s the seals and gas inside that go.
+I’d originally planned to just whack on a Hyperpro spring on the shock body, but that would have been a mistake.
+It’s not the spring that wears out (though the original may be too soft for your needs, especially when loaded), it’s the seals and gas inside.

-Most bikes run what they now call emulsion shocks, as that’s what happens to the oil and gas once it all froths up over a series of bumps.
-Much of the damping effect is the lost until it all settles down and the gas and oil separate.
-An emulsion shock can be fine for regular road riding, but soon reaches its limits when you add in heavy and variable loads and rough terrain.
+Most bikes run what they now call emulsion shocks, as that’s what happens to the oil and gas once it all froths up following a series of bumps.
+Much of the damping effect gets the lost until it all settles down and the gas and oil separate.
+An emulsion shock will be fine for regular road riding, but soon reaches its limits when you add heavy and variable loads and rough terrain.

 The problem had always been on the back where nothing short of several hundred quid’s worth of WP or Ohlins seemed a lot of money for an uncertain result.
 As long as it didn’t bottom out, that was fine with me.
 The fatigue and boat-like handling just came with territory when riding heavily laden travel bikes in the desert.

 Once a location was fixed for the remote reservoir with its high/low-speed comp damping dials, the static sag was assessed; about 3cm felt at the tail rack.
 Sag is important as it sits you midway (more or less) in the shock’s stroke so it can extend fully before settling down.
-The whole point of suspension is to allow the wheels to move up and down as necessary while the sprung weight (bike and rider) remains isolated and level.
+The whole point of suspension is to allow the wheels to move up and down as much and as responsively as necessary while the sprung weight (bike and rider) remains isolated and level.